The Dark and Hollow Places: The Forest of Hands and Teeth, Book 3

 Is it any good?

-If you've read the first two books, then Ryan's formula will be no surprise: She likes love triangles -- and never-ending zombie terror.
-But while formulaic, Ryan really will make readers sweat over whether the protagonists will survive.
+Love triangles and never-ending zombie terror are no surprise in Ryan's books; but while formulaic, Ryan really will make readers sweat over whether the protagonists will survive.
 The romance may be scripted, but it's as satisfying as the action: Annah, like her identical twin, has feelings for both enigmatic Elias, whom she grew up with, and broken Catcher, who needs to heal as much as she does.
 Annah is a fascinating protagonist; unlike the previous protagonists, she was brought up without a mother, and hasn't had much guidance or unconditional love.
 Readers will cheer when Annah ultimately ends up with the right man -- and learns a powerful lesson about the importance of loving herself.
 In the end, there is enough action and romance to get fans to bite, even if the flavor is fairly familiar.

 Families can talk about...